dustinbates/dustinbates/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Dustin Bates.
-I am an aspiring software developer, currently working to complete my education at Boise CodeWorks.
-I have a passion for creative problem-solving that is boosted by my quick-learning and talent for analytical thinking and communication.
+I am an aspiring software developer with a passion for creative problem-solving, boosted by my quick-learning and talent for analytical thinking and communication.

 After over 10 years of experience in the hardware side of tech, I found a new passion in the software side and am eager to persue it further.
 I know how all the insides of a computer work, now I want to know how it's "brain" works too!

-- 🌱 I’m currently learning: HTML, CSS, JavaScript, Bootstrap, Node.js, Vue.js, MongoDb, C#, MySQL
+- 🌱 I’m proficient with: HTML, CSS, JavaScript, Bootstrap, Node.js, Vue.js, MongoDb, C#, MySQL

 - 📫 How to reach me:
     - https://www.linkedin.com/in/dustinbates94/